SisyphusMD/archiver/README.md

 - **Supported OS**: Currently only support debian-based linux.
 - **Supported Architecture**: Currently support ARM64 and AMD64.
 - **Required Dependencies**: Requires git to clone this GitHub repository.
 All other required dependencies installed via setup script.
+- **SFTP-Supporting Storage (i.e. Synology NAS) or BackBlaze B2 Required**: You should have available storage configured before installing.
 - **Configuration File**: Setup script can optionally aid in creating a config file.
-Otherwise, can manually copy and edit the example config file.
+Otherwise, you can manually copy and edit the example config file.
-- **Notifications**: Pushover account required to receive notifications.
+- **Notifications**: Optional notifications via Pushover.
+Pushover account required to receive notifications.
-- **SFTP-Supporting Storage (i.e. Synology NAS) or BackBlaze B2 Required**: You should have available storage configured before installing.

 ### Storage Backend Preparation